kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 question.
 -->

-This feature depends on the `StorageVersion` feature, that generates objects with a `storageVersion.status.serverStorageVersions[*].apiServerID` field which is used to find the destination apiserver's network location.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?